spacecloud-io/space-docs/content/security/security-rules/conditional-access/querying-database.md

   "db": "<alias name of the database to be queried>", "col": "<table/collection name>",
   "find": "<find object>",
-  "clause": "<clause>"
+  "store": "<variable to store the response>" "clause": "<clause>"
 }
 {{< /highlight >}}

 The `query` rule makes a database query to the database and table/collection specified in the rule with the find object (where clause) specified in the rule.
 More details about find object is provided [below]().

-The response from the database is available in `args.result` variable.
+The response from the database is stored in the variable specified in the `store` field.
+If no value is specified in the `store` field, then the response is stored in the `args.result` field.

 The security rule provided in the `clause` of the `query` rule is then evaluated to resolve the `query` rule.
 More details about the `clause` is provided [below]().

 ### Find object